 Each of these wearables serves a good purpose.
 The primary purpose, of course, is safety since none of these devices requires that a worker takes his or her hands off of something (or at least not take his/her hands off something for very long).

 The smart watch can look up specific information, dial the project supervisor, call the boss with updates and can even be used in conjunction with a Bluetooth headset.
 The smart glasses can actually project building plans in real time and 3D, allowing crew members, architects and supervisors alike to see what has to be done next to the current project and verify that everything else is where it needs to be.
 The oximeter on the hard hat monitors pulse rate and oxygen levels in the workers’ blood to make sure they are not being exposed to high levels of carbon monoxide while they are working on a building.

+Safety on a construction site is always paramount with some businesses hiring commercial laundry companies to make sure the worker’s clothes are washed but don’t fade, meaning they’re still easily seen.
 Wearable technology always comes with safety concerns, but usually, those concerns are directly related to responsible use.
 One such example is using your phone to talk or text while driving.
 Not smart, and in most states it is illegal.
 With the devices mentioned above, the same holds true.
 It requires common sense and knowing that you are not going to activate smart glasses while walking around on bare I-beams five stories up from the ground.
 It’s not smart.
 If the crew using most of these devices uses them with safety in mind, they can actually prevent more accidents from occurring.

 For example, using the smart glasses while standing on the ground, can enable you to see where some reinforcements are supposed to be installed and where they have been missed.
 Keeping the crew off these areas until the proper reinforcements have been added reduces the risk that someone will fall or fall through that area.